Video shows arrest of Seattle 'Dreamer'

-As the case of a Seattle area 'Dreamer' goes before a federal judge, KING 5 has obtained new video showing the moment that 23-year-old Daniel Ramirez Medina was taken into custody by ICE agents.
+As the case of a Seattle area 'Dreamer' went before a federal judge, KING 5 obtained new video showing the moment that 23-year-old Daniel Ramirez Medina was taken into custody by ICE agents.

 Ramirez Medina was arrested last Friday.
 He's been behind bars at the Northwest Detention Center in Tacoma ever since.